OAuth2 and OpenID Connect (OIDC) Flow Testing: A Comprehensive Analysis of Response Types and Modes

 This post presents a systematic analysis of OAuth2/OIDC flows using Google’s implementation, revealing key insights about token delivery patterns, security implications, and practical recommendations for production deployments.

-The Challenge: Too Many Options, Too Little Clarity
+Challenge: Too Many Options, Too Little Clarity

 OAuth2 and OpenID Connect (OIDC) offer multiple response types and response modes that serve different purposes: